Crop-Phenomics-Group/CropSight/README.md

 2. A database named ‘cropmonitor’ must be created on the SQL server and read/write access given to the cropmonitor user
-3. In the supplied source code is the SQL file /database/database.sql, this file must be run on the cropmonitor database using either an SQL admin tool such as phpmyadmin or the SQL command: source /pathtosource/sql/database.sql.
+3. In the supplied source code is the SQL file /database/database.sql, this file must be run on the cropsight database using either an SQL admin tool such as phpmyadmin or the SQL command: source /pathtosource/sql/database.sql.
 This will initialize all database tables.
 4. The default username to access the system is 'admin'.
 Leaving the password blank will prompt